 I was so tentative about it all for so long, unlearning the negative messages I have received has been hard.
-Despite The Charmer never being anything other than encouraging and supportive I have been nervous about actually doing anything other than talking about maybe doing something one day.
+Despite him never being anything other than encouraging and supportive I have been nervous about actually doing anything other than talking about maybe doing something one day.
 He has been patient and resolute in his messaging.
 Always reiterating that as long as I am safe and happy that is all he cares about.
 He has spent long hours talking to me about so many aspects of this subject, exploring his and my feelings on it and told me again and again that me wanting to have other partners in my life is not only something he is on board with but something that he finds sexy.

 Despite all that I have found it hard to trust in what he says.
 Not because of him but because of me and my past.
 I find myself checking with him a lot that what I am doing he is OK with and that the level of sharing, the amount of detail in what I am telling him is not making him uncomfortable.
 Even now, after nearly a year I still find myself doing it.
 Are you sure?
 Are you really sure this is OK?
 You would say if it wasn’t right?
 Because the idea that there is something unattractive about my desires is so fucking hard to unlearn, it is has been drilled into me by society that definitely portrays monogamy as the ideal and then reconfirmed by a past relationship and shaking it off is not easy.

 “What will people think of me if I have 2 boyfriends and you?”